 A therapist also works with you to explore your goals, assists you with problem-solving, and partners with you to uncover any potential barriers in your way so they can help you rise above them.

-What should I expect in my first therapy session?
+What can I expect in my first therapy session?

 The therapist may start off a session asking if you have any questions about the consent form or intake form that you completed.

 They might also reiterate some general details (e.g. limits of confidentiality, cancellation policy, session length, etc.) if this was not already discussed in your initial consultation.

 Your therapist may ask some clarifying questions about what you shared in your intake form if they need more information.
 They might also start off the session by asking "what is the most important issue you are dealing with right now?"

 Your therapist will be making notes to help them recall important information and they will keep this information in a secure, confidential space.

 You might find that the first session includes you providing a lot of background information to bring the therapist up to speed on your personal history, and that is ok.
 More in-depth conversations will come with time.

 How do I know if the therapist is a good fit for me?